marcusmyers/MobileAppDev/notes/chapter6/Chapt64.md

 ```
 Java uses the second version of area.
 And notice that the second version of
 area actually invokes the first.

+Many Java methods are overloaded, meaning that there are different versions that accept different numbers or types of parameters.
+For example, there are versions of print and println that accept a single parameter of any type.
+In the Math class, there is a version of abs that works on doubles, and there is also a version for ints.

+Although overloading is a useful feature, it should be used with caution.
+You might get yourself nicely confused if you are trying to debug one version of a method while accidently invoking a different one.

+And that reminds me of one of the cardinal rules of debugging: make sure that the version of the program you are looking at is the version of the program that is running!